blade-lang/blade-docs/index.markdown

 > While Blade may not enforce the `.b` extension for all scripts, it is a _requirement_ for a scipt that is meant to be imported as a module into another program.

+## Editor Support
+---

+For editor support, we recommend Visual Studio Code along with the [blade-vscode Extension](https://marketplace.visualstudio.com/items?itemName=blade-lang.blade-vscode){:target="_blank"}.
+Support for more editors are planned and on the way.

 ## Blade CLI options
 ---